Betty Oldenkamp, President and CEO

 As Vice-President of Children & Youth Services, Sheila Weber’s responsibilities include leadership and oversight of psychiatric residential treatment, group care, treatment and specialized foster care, adoption, pregnancy counseling, and independent living services.

 Sheila possesses a bachelor’s degree in psychology, master’s in social work, and a master’s in business administration.
-Sheila began working in the human services field approximately 20 years ago at a residential program for adults with developmental disabilities.
+Sheila began working in the human services field more than 20 years ago at a residential program for adults with developmental disabilities.
 She also worked with adults, teens and children in residential and outpatient mental health treatment settings.
-For the past 10 years, Sheila has provided clinical and administrative oversight of treatment programs for children and youth.
+For more than 10 years, Sheila has provided clinical and administrative oversight of treatment programs for children and youth.

 Sheila is originally from southeastern South Dakota.